The popularity of creating a revocable living trust to manage one’s estate is growing in the US as well as in other countries.

 Your Next Step

-If you find that you would benefit from a living trust, you can create one today for a very reasonable cost with this living trust attorney.
-Unlike many online living trust services, this attorney will actually talk to you over the phone about your trust after it’s been created—he will make certain that all the angles that need to be covered in your particular situation are covered.
+If you find that you would benefit from a living trust, you can create one today for a very reasonable cost with us.
+Unlike many online living trust services, we are a solo attorney firm and the lawyer will actually talk to you over the phone about your trust after it’s been created—he will make certain that all the angles that need to be covered in your particular situation are covered.
+If any changes are needed after the review, we make them at no cost to you (unless there’s something extraordinary that needs to be done which happens in about 1% of cases).

-This is a full-service firm, by the way.
-You give them the information the attorney needs to create the trust and you’ll have to sign it in front of a notary, of course, but other than that and discussing your trust over the phone with the attorney, it’s all done for you.
+We’re a full-service firm, by the way.
+We get the information the attorney needs to create the trust and you’ll have to sign it in front of a notary, of course, but other than that and discussing your trust over the phone with the attorney, it’s all done for you.
+Go here if you’re ready to proceed: https://livingwill-livingtrust.com